 Maybe you’re already aware of some of these methods and include them in your regular optimisation schedule, but I’d bet my car that the majority of you don’t pay them the attention they deserve.

-Hopefully we’ve inspired you to dig a little deeper into your AdWords and landing page setup and you’re now on your way to becoming the next upcoming PPC superstar – watch this space Lukasz Zelezny!
+Hopefully, we’ve inspired you to dig a little deeper into your Google Ads and landing page setup and you’re now on your way to becoming the next upcoming PPC superstar – watch this space Lukasz Zelezny!